I use quality brands of materials which I can

 Decorator Centres.
 Both decorator centres are open to the

-general public and trade, but if you do decide to purchase
+general public and trade but if you decide to purchase

-you the full retail price and you will not benefit from my
+you the full retail price.
+You will not benefit from my

 trade discount.
 However, please note that no trade

-discounts are available from any supplier for paints
+discounts are available on Farrow and Ball paints

-I will discuss with you the range of paint finishes
+I will discuss the paint finish options available for

-available for your ceilings, walls and woodwork.
-I
+ceilings, walls and woodwork.
+I believe that it is

-believe it is important that you choose the finish that
+important that you choose the finish that you

-you desire in your home - rather than me tell you my
+want in your home - rather than tell you my preference.

-choosing.
-By way of guidance, the various finishes
+By way of guidance, the various finishes and their

-and their respective sheen levels are shown below,
+respective sheen levels are shown below, for paints

-for paints available in the Dulux Trade range.
-I
+available in the Dulux Trade range.
+This might help

 Dulux Trade Vinyl Matt Emulsion/Matt Emulsion